-Two young teenagers, Jade Butterfield and David Axelrod, fall in love with each other.
-But the passion is too consuming for Jade's bohemian parents.
-Her parents try to stop them from seeing each other.
-But when this doesn't work, David burns down the house and is sent to a mental hospital.
-This doesn't stop him from seeing her.
-When he gets out, he goes to look for her and remains in love with her.
-But in the end, the passion for his first love is too strong and she has to leave or this love will kill both of them.Written by
+Young teenagers Jade Butterfield and David Axelrod fall in love, but their passion is too consuming for Jade's bohemian parents, who try to stop them from seeing each other.
+When that doesn't work, David burns down the Butterfields' house and is sent to a mental hospital.
+When he gets out he is still in love with her and searches for her.
+In the end, his passion for his first love is too strong and she must leave or this love will kill both of them.Written by

 Jonathan Catt <email@example.com>

 This movie was released on Blu-ray from Shout!
 Factory on August 13, 2019 with new high-definition movie transfer taken from the interpositive presented in its original theatrical 1:85 aspect ratio.
 See more »

 At night, as David is starting the fire, when the wind in the trees is shown, day-for-night filming fails to hide that the sunny blue sky can clearly be seen through the foliage.
 See more »

 I heard you were writing again.
 It's great.
 Tell me...
 That story you wrote about me.
 Do you have a copy?
 I'd like to read it sometime.

 It isn't just about you.
 It's about you and Jade and me.
 It's about the time I saw the two of you making love.